ietf-wg-masque/draft-ietf-masque-h3-datagram/draft-ietf-masque-h3-datagram.md

 # Introduction {#intro}

-The QUIC DATAGRAM extension {{!DGRAM=I-D.ietf-quic-datagram}} provides application protocols running over QUIC {{!QUIC=I-D.ietf-quic-transport}} with a mechanism to send unreliable data while leveraging the security and congestion-control properties of QUIC.
+The QUIC DATAGRAM extension {{!DGRAM=I-D.ietf-quic-datagram}} provides application protocols running over QUIC {{!QUIC=RFC9000}} with a mechanism to send unreliable data while leveraging the security and congestion-control properties of QUIC.
 However, QUIC DATAGRAM frames do not provide a means to demultiplex application contexts.
-This document describes how to use QUIC DATAGRAM frames when the application protocol running over QUIC is HTTP/3 {{!H3=I-D.ietf-quic-http}}.
+This document describes how to use QUIC DATAGRAM frames when the application protocol running over QUIC is HTTP/3
+{{!H3=I-D.ietf-quic-http}}.
 It associates datagrams with client-initiated bidirectional streams and defines an optional additional demultiplexing layer.
 Additionally, this document defines how to convey datagrams over prior versions of HTTP.

 ## Conventions and Definitions {#defs}